Main content | back to top

 A natural filter for water

 Extracting oil sometimes produces a lot of water, which must be carefully cleaned before it is disposed of.
-In the desert of Oman, reeds are now used to filter this water naturally before it evaporates in the sun.
+In the desert of Oman, reeds are now used to filter this water naturally.

 When oil comes to the surface it is often mixed with water.
 Oil produced at the Nimr field in Oman, for example, contains up to 90% water, as well as other substances like salt.